-Under the proposed plan of allocation, the \$3.45 million settlement fund will first be used to pay attorneys' fees and expenses approved by the Court.
-In addition, as specified in the Agreement, all settlement administration expenses will also come out of the \$3.45 million settlement.
-Garden City estimated that administering Hayward Settlement alone would cost roughly \$195,000, and plaintiffs represent that administering the Zodiac Settlement separately would cost about the same amount.
+DPPs also propose to use the same plan of allocation (Plan) and claims process that is currently being used in connection with the Hayward and Zodiac settlements.
+According to the Plan, the \$6 million settlement fund will first be used to pay attorneys' fees and expenses approved by the Court.
+In addition, as specified in the Agreement, all settlement administration expenses will also come out of the \$6 million settlement.
+Garden City estimates that administering the fund will cost between approximately \$123,250 and \$133,250.
+Citibank's administration fee for the Escrow Account is three basis points (.03%) per annum.
 Costs for notice will also come out of the fund.
-Nevertheless, plaintiffs intend to combine notice and administration for both settlements with the intention of saving on costs.
-Citibank's administration fee for the Escrow Account is three basis points (.03%) per annum.